Diversity & Inclusion

 - Create inclusive cultures: The need for inclusive representationhas never been The BFC will challenge and address racism, prejudice and biases and will promote allyship by providing toolkits that will support both businesses and individuals.
 The BFC will also address barriers to entry and career progression for underrepresented groups and, specifically, support the development of resources to recognise the influence of black culture on the fashion industry.”

-From June 2020, the BFC has taken a series of actions to fight prejudice and discriminations that include:
+The BFC has took a series of actions to fight prejudice and discriminations that include:

 - The appointment of three new Non-Executive Directors to its Executive Board: Jamie Gill, Chief Executive Roksanda; June Sarpong OBE, Director of Creative Diversity BBC; Scott Morrison, Founder The Boom!